How Do Credit Cards Work in Canada? A Complete Guide

 It’s okay to apply for a few credit cards that allow you to earn different rewards, but don’t apply for too many new cards at once.
 Each new application for a credit card slightly impacts your credit score, so keep applications to a minimum.

-By incorporating rent payments on your credit report, you’re diversifying your credit mix and demonstrating a responsible payment history–all factors that can boost your credit score.
+By incorporating rent and bill payments on your credit report, you’re diversifying your credit mix and demonstrating a responsible payment history–all factors that can boost your credit score.

 Companies like Chexy allow you to pay rent with your credit card.
 You not only earn travel rewards or cash back on your rent payments, but you can also build your credit with timely monthly rent payments.